harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

 For a beginner, the many different types of syringes and their associated terminology can be confusing.
 Let us look at these differences which define the various types of syringes.
 Generally, syringes are defined by the following 3 things: Gauge size, how many cc’s a syringe can hold, and needle length.
 By learning what these things mean, you will have no problem selecting the appropriate syringe for your needs.

 You may have heard of a syringe type known as an “insulin syringe” or *"slin pin."* Regardless of whether a syringe is classified as an insulin syringe or not, **ALL** syringes, including insulin syringes, are categorized by the 3 variables listed above.
 Insulin syringes are named as such due to the original purpose for which they were produced, which was to administer insulin to diabetics.
-Because diabetics will often need to perform multiple daily injections into the SubQ region, a smaller &amp; shorter needed was needed in order to increase patient compliance through more tolerable, and relatively painless, injections.
+Because diabetics will often need to perform multiple daily injections into the SubQ region, a smaller & shorter needed was needed in order to increase patient compliance through more tolerable, and relatively painless, injections.

 ### The 3 Variables